brokenricefilms/snap-captions/README.md

 ```

 It will open some Windows font install just click install or just open the bin and change the font you want.

+Maybe Davici Resolve didn't loading the new font, So just re-open it

 Copy Snap Captions bin into the power bin for easy import or just click this `.drb` file every time you new project